nebuly-ai/nos/doc/automatic-gpu-partitioning.md

 * deploy the Nebulnetes scheduler
-* uncomment the last patch of this [kustomization file](../config/gpupartitioner/default/kustomization.yaml), which mounts the n8s scheduler config file to the GPU partitioner pod filesystem
+* uncomment the last patch of this [kustomization file](../config/gpupartitioner/default/kustomization.yaml), which mounts the nos scheduler config file to the GPU partitioner pod filesystem
 * set the `schedulerConfigFile` value to `scheduler_config.yam`

 ### Available MIG geometries